Promote your Blog through Blogging Communities

 What I try to do when gaining those ideas is to take note of the keywords they use and then write my own version on it (your experiences, research, etc).
 If they have a good idea, you can turn that around but make it into your own words by adding in your own experience, writing style and/or thoughts about the topic.

 As you can see, I have no friends.
-Well, not a lot but I could be here creating new friends by now.
-Look, that's not the point.
-The point is, you can actually make friends who are in the same niche as you and have the same interest.
+Well, I do but you only the few close ones here and there.
+I could be here creating new friends by now.
+Look, the point is you can actually make friends who are in the same niche as you and have the same interest.

 When I first started blogging, I was self-conscious and judged people by their ages.
 For example, I was only a teenager in high school and I thought, "how can I befriend someone who is wayyy older than me?
 What if I have nothing in interest or act so unmatured for their age?".

 - 7 Things You Most Likely Didn't Know About Blogging